 One of the most common problems most nasal singers have is the thrusting forward of the jaw.
 This condition encourages backward pulling of the tongue, making the singer drive his voice towards the nasal port.
 When voice is drawn back without enough opening at the back of the throat, it will sound nasal and unpleasant.

 After every consonant, the jaw should always wrap back.
 Any forward thrusting of the jaws creates a bright sound inside a singer’s internal hearing, promoting nasal sounds.
 If you want to stop this annoying habit, just watch some music videos of professional singers and notice how they move their jaws.

 3) Correct Your Breathing

 If you sound nasal, one of the most critical aspects that you should look forward to is to study your breathing while singing.
-Majority of the singers that sound nasal are always holding their breath.
-I am going to show you with an example of how this happens.
+The majority of the singers that sound nasal are always holding their breath.
+I am going to show you an example of how this happens.
 If you can learn how to train your breath, you will be able to control your voice in a better way.

 The ability to lock airflow with the back part of the tongue is a critical issue that is rarely discussed.
 When teaching nasal singers how to correct their voice, I have not seen anyone not locking his or her breath flow with the root of the tongue.
 This condition normally happens because the singer is highly focused on creating an internal sound that will sound good.
 If you find yourself doing this, make sure that it does not translate to your audience.

 The following exercises can help a nasal singer to release the force of his tongue and make low breathing possible.
-A good way that can help someone achieve a low breath is to place your tongue in between your lips and taking a nasal breath in the slower pace.
+A good way that can help someone achieve a low breath is to place your tongue in between your lips and taking a nasal breath in a slower pace.
 This exercise helps the tongue not to bunch or pull back at inhalation by simply dropping the singing breath much lower.